Bluetooth gateway

 If you have passive scanning activated, but also have some devices which require active scanning, this defines the time interval between two intermittent active scans.

-If you want to change the time between active scans you can change it by MQTT.
-For setting the active scan interval time to every 5 minutes:
+Example for setting the active scan interval time to every 5 minutes:

 mosquitto_pub -t home/OpenMQTTGateway/commands/MQTTtoBT/config -m '{"intervalacts":300000}'